ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 #### NAMD

 The only available integration method is Verlet.
-To further reduce the cost of computing short-range nonbonded interactions and full electrostatics, NAMD uses a multiple timestepping integration scheme controlled by the following keywords:
+To further reduce the cost of computing short-range nonbonded interactions and full electrostatics, NAMD uses a multiple time-stepping integration scheme controlled by the following keywords:

 **nonbondedFreq**
 > number of timesteps between nonbonded evaluation<br>